Realtime APIs

 Source of GTFS Realtime Data

 The GTFS Realtime API incorporates data from various transport agencies in Malaysia.
-Currently, the following agencies contribute their transit data:
+We currently feature realtime feeds from the following:

 Request Query & Response Format